-Quantum Transpilers and Error Mitigation.
-We can categorize quantum circuit transpilation techniques as (1) qubit mapping and routing [38, 45, 46, 55, 58, 74, 79, 81, 87, 90, 92], (2) instruction/pulse scheduling [19, 29, 47, 71, 75, 83, 91] and (3) gate optimization/decomposition [18, 40, 55, 59, 71, 88].
-Finally, there is work on post-execution processing, readout improvement, and error correction [14, 17, 20, 42, 43, 56, 57, 78, 80].
+Quantum transpilers and error mitigation.
+We can categorize quantum circuit transpilation techniques as (1) qubit mapping and routing [41, 49, 50, 60, 63, 80, 85, 87, 93, 96, 99], (2) instruction/pulse scheduling [17, 27, 51, 77, 81, 90, 98] and (3) gate optimization/decomposition [16, 43, 60, 64, 77, 94].
+Finally, there is work on post-execution processing, readout improvement, and error correction [12, 15, 18, 45, 46, 61, 62, 84, 86].
 These proposals are orthogonal to our work and can be integrated into QVM.
-This is especially the case for measurement error mitigation, which can help to improve the fidelity of the mid-circuit measurements during execution [73, 89].
-Circuit Cutting and Knitting.
+This is especially the case for measurement error mitigation, which can help to improve the fidelity of the mid-circuit measurements during execution [79, 95].

+Circuit cutting and knitting.
 Circuit cutting & knitting is the process of breaking down a large quantum circuit into smaller sub-circuits that can be executed separately, then synthesizing the results to obtain the result of the original circuit.
-Circuit cutting can be divided into gate virtualization (§ 2.2) and wire cutting [15, 16, 60, 77, 85].
-While wire cutting optimizes circuits for small QPUs with reduced noise, it is limited in reducing qubit dependencies.
-Our work proposes a generic architecture for gate virtualization.
-Furthermore, wire cutting can be simulated using gate virtualization [10, 16].
+Circuit cutting can be divided into gate virtualization (§ 2.3) and wire cutting [13, 14, 65, 83, 91].
+Wire cutting has been primarily explored in CutQC [83], building on the work of Peng et al. [65], which provides a method for cutting the time-evolution of larger circuits to decompose them into smaller subcircuits.
+We propose a generic system for gate virtualization that not only enables circuit cutting but also reduces qubit dependency, improving fidelity and facilitating qubit recycling.
+Ideally, these methods should be combined in the future to further advance circuit cutting techniques.

-Qubit Reuse.
-Qubit reuse can be classified into two categories, namely ancilla reuse using uncomputation [11], and reuse through dynamic circuits [2, 6].
-Work such as [12, 23, 54] utilize uncomputation to reclaim ancilla qubits.
-In contrast, work such as [22, 33, 53, 69] exploit the newly supported dynamic circuits with mid-circuit measurements and mid-circuit reset operations to reuse qubits.
-However, applying these techniques on densely connected circuits can be impractical due to the large number of qubit dependencies [33, 82].
+Qubit reuse / recycling.
+Qubit reuse can be classified into two categories, namely ancilla reuse using uncomputation [9] and reuse through dynamic circuits [3, 32].
+Work such as [10, 21, 59] utilize uncomputation to reclaim ancilla qubits.
+In contrast, work such as [20, 31, 58, 74] exploit the newly supported dynamic circuits with mid-circuit measurements and mid-circuit reset operations to reuse qubits.
+Jiang's work [35] formalizes the qubit recycling problem using qubit-dependency graphs and develops a heuristic solver and a verified qubit recycler.
+However, applying these techniques on densely connected circuits can be impractical due to the large number of qubit dependencies [31, 88].
 By first applying QVM's DR pass (§ 4.4), qubit reuse can be practically applied with enhanced efficiency.
+Therefore, our work highlights a promising approach to integrating gate virtualization and qubit recycling, enabling circuit optimizations that neither technique could achieve alone.

-Application-specific Optimizations.
-Application-specific circuit optimizations go beyond generic strategies and target the unique characteristics of a particular algorithm or circuit structure in order to improve fidelity [7, 8, 27, 28, 31, 36, 39, 68, 76, 84].
-Our work tries to build a generic and extensible framework to incorporate different application-specific optimizations in the context of gate virtualization.
+Application-specific optimizations.
+Application-specific circuit optimizations go beyond generic strategies and target the unique characteristics of a particular algorithm or circuit structure in order to improve fidelity [5, 6, 25, 26, 39, 42, 82].
+Our work tries to build a generic and extensible framework to incorporate different application-specific optimizations.

-Quantum Cloud Computing.
-This area addresses quantum circuit multi-programming [21, 41, 51, 52], quantum resource management/scheduling [66, 67, 86], and quantum serverless [25, 50].
+Quantum cloud computing.
+This area addresses quantum circuit multi-programming [19, 44, 56, 57], quantum resource management/scheduling [72, 73, 92], and quantum serverless [23, 54].
 Our work is complimentary to these proposals, QVM proposes a scalable infrastructure for supporting gate virtualization optimizations, which can be incorporated by quantum cloud environments.